+Zones of Wildlife Brown

+Sensitivity Herptiles Mauve

 Waterfowl Teal

-Ecosystem Green
+Ecosystem/Habitat Featu Green

 Rare occurrences Purple

 Vegetation Olive

 The FDG map also depicts each ZOS in a specific colour scheme.
-Each ZOS is presented as either a polygon, line, or point, with an outer buffer.
+Each ZOS is presented as either a polygon, line, or point, and should include an outer buffer.
 This buffer accounts for unknowns of the ZOS full extent, and protects the core ZOS from potential impacts from adjacent activities (Figure 2).
 Details on each ZOS, including how each was defined, and how the buffers were determined are presented in Section 5.2.